 Awards and prizes include beautifully engraved glass awards and hand-carved wood awards, merit certificates and honorable mentions including extensive recognition.

-All entries must be entered and received no later than August 15, with a late deadline and 15% late entry fee of August 30, 2018.
+All entries must be entered and received no later than September 30, with a late deadline and 15% late entry fee of October 15, 2018.
 The earlier the entries are received, the more time and focus can be given so we do encourage early entries.
-The Festival Dates in 2018 are November 9-11.
+The Festival Dates are March 14-17, 2019.

 Programs may be from any production year and by submitting, you give the right for the program to be shown publicly at any EIFF hosted event, post festival tour (EIFF On the Trail), etc. Full name recognition and extensive visibility and publicity across all social media and other communications platform, will be given.